 Hey, Otis, it wasn’t always about you.

-In early June, those few who were still at home began to experience earthquakes daily.
-The quakes became increasingly more forceful and ominous each day, and the disturbance was severe enough that both villages were evacuated to other places on the Alaska Peninsula.
+Even today the Alaska Peninsula is sparsely populated, but in June 1912 only a scattering of settlements existed, including the villages of Katmai and Savonoski.
+It was June, fishing season, and most residents had already moved to summer fishing camps or to places like Kodiak, where they had seasonal jobs.
+But those few who remained at home began experiencing earthquakes daily.
+The quakes became increasingly more forceful and ominous each day, and the disturbance was severe enough that the villagers in Katmai and Savonoski were evacuated to other places on the Alaska Peninsula.

-It’s a good thing, too; the earthquakes were the precursor to something much bigger, the foreshadowing of a moment when the ground reveals itself to be a mere cover for the tumultuous world beneath our feet.
+It’s a good thing, too; the earthquakes were the precursor to something much bigger, foreshadowing the moment when the ground revealed itself to be a mere cover for the tumultuous world below.

 At approximately 1:00 pm on June 6, 1912, the most powerful volcanic eruption of the 20th century—and one of the mightiest in recorded history—took place.
 How mighty, you ask?
 Here are some facts:

 • It was ten times more powerful than Mount St. Helens, which blew in 1980, and it also discharged 30 times more magma, placing it among the five largest volcanos in recorded history.

 • The sound of the explosion could be heard hundreds of miles away in places like Fairbanks and Juneau.